josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 All right, this is where things start getting a _little_ more complex, as we begin diving into some of the more advanced features of SvelteKit.
 We'll take our time, so we cover the concepts well.

-As you may have already realized, we need to load Markdown files at this point, but we can't do that in a browser.
-So this needs to be handled server-side.
-Luckily, pages and layouts in SvelteKit can export a `load` function, which runs server-side (or during prerendering), before the component is created.
+As you may have already realized, we need to load Markdown files at this point, but we can't do that in a browser; this needs to be handled server-side.

+Luckily, pages and layouts in SvelteKit can export a `load` function, which runs server-side (or during prerendering), before the component is created, as well as client-side.

 <Callout>
 Pages and layouts in SvelteKit can export a <code>load</code> function, which runs server-side (or during prerendering), before the component is created.